Frequently Asked Questions About Personal Injury Law

 Another example is fetal wrongful death cases.
 In Georgia, the loss of an unborn child in an auto accident may be considered a wrongful death if the unborn child was “quick,” meaning the mother could feel the fetus moving inside the womb before the accident.
 This is usually around 4 months.

 Wrongful death can also be applied to birth injuries that result in the death of the child.
 If the infant is born alive and later passes away because of an injury caused by a medical professional, the mother can sue for medical malpractice and wrongful death.

 What Can I Be Compensated for in a Wrongful Death Case?

 The damages in a wrongful death case are similar to those in a personal injury case, with a few additions.

-Like a personal injury claim, a wrongful death claim can include compensatory damages for financial costs and emotional pain.
+A wrongful death claim can include compensatory damages for financial costs and emotional pain, like a personal injury claim.
 The victim may have endured all the difficulties of a personal injury before their death.
-The victim's family also endured emotional loss and financial loss.
+In addition, the victim's family also endured emotional loss and financial loss.

 There are different categories of losses and potential compensation in a wrongful death claim: